Artist Biography

 Artist Statement

 Sailor Moon, a mythical superhero schoolgirl, emerged as an icon in Japanese animation and 90s culture.
 Originating in Asia, she found resonance in American society through exportation overseas.
 Her prime time unfolded in both Asia and America, yet the Sailor Moons, each unaware of the other’s experiences, converge in a symbolic meeting within a Chinatown in the US.
-Here, they connect hands, weaving fingers, and turn around, meeting the world with self-conscious eyes, revealing the wa ys in which the outer world consumes and perceives them in reality.
+Here, they connect hands, weave fingers, and turn around, meeting the world with self-conscious eyes, revealing the ways in which the outer world consumes and perceives them in reality.

 This artistic gesture forms a coalition of absent elements and moments across diverse spaces and times in distinct universes, reflecting my personal journey.
-Dislocating from Korea to the US shapes my experience, unveiling the reality of living as a foreigner and an Asian woman in contemporary America.
-My artistic exploration delves into cultural symbols, addressing themes of conflicted cultural translation, immigration, otherness, and femininity, challenging issues of self-identification within the broader context of race, culture, and gender generalizations.
-Intrigued by the impact of media and image culture on individual identity formation, I draw from childhood memories to scrutinize the influence of images under socio-political and cultural pressures, exploring how children speak, listen, see, draw, and interact with influencing factors that reveal these pressures.
+Dislocating from Korea to the US has shaped my experience, unveiling the reality of living as a foreigner and an Asian woman in contemporary America.
+My artistic exploration delves into cultural symbols, addressing themes of conflicted cultural translation, immigration, otherness, and femininity, while challenging issues of self-identification within the broader context of race, culture, and gender.

 My studio process integrates diverse elements of printmaking, textiles, and installation into the medium of painting.
-From dyeing my fabric to hand-sewing digitally printed textile images, screen printing, drawing, painting, and layering various images, this creative process responds to the complexities of navigating two different environments with distinct education systems and city politics.
+From dyeing fabric to hand-sewing digitally printed textile images, screen printing, drawing, painting, and layering various images, this creative process responds to the complexities of navigating two different environments with distinct education systems and city politics.
 Through my work, I aim to reconcile fragmented and conflicted identities, employing a hybrid format that manipulates a full range of artistic languages — from sophisticated pictorial tools to childhood materials — in cute, naive, and uninhibited ways.

 ©Doah 2024